 Whether it’s a Spanish man running for his life with clothes ablaze, unprecedented wildfires in Alaska, or a ‘heat apocalypse’ that has already killed hundreds and continues to wreak havoc across southern Europe, wildfires have been all over the news in recent weeks.
 Whether referred to as wildfires, forest fires, bushfires, or wildland fires, we're hearing more about them.

 The climate crisis is greatly exacerbating the prevalence and frequency of wildfires, with dire consequences for the planet, wildlife, people and livelihoods.

 But what do the numbers say?
 Right on cue, our friends at Bankrate have collated a set of recent wildfire statistics for the United States, bringing together various authoritative sources.
-In this blog, we will draw your attention to some of these wildfire stats and facts.
+In this blog, we will draw your attention to some of these wildfire facts and statistics.